MikeRogers0/MikeRogersIO/source/blog/2012-11-20-list-current-active-connections-mac-osx.html.md

   description: 'A shell script that shows active connections on Mac OSX'
   index: true
 ---
-<p>This is a handy little terminal script I've used a lot recently which lists the current active connections on OSX.
-It's really handy for seeing if Apache / Node.js / Ruby stuff is running on ports correctly.</p>
+This is a handy little terminal script I've used a lot recently which lists the current active connections on OSX.
+It's really handy for seeing if Apache / Node.js / Ruby stuff is running on ports correctly.

 {% gist 4119811 currentConnections.sh %}